staff0rd/documentation/getting-started/projections.md

 | shoppingCart-v1-54 | shoppingCart                           |
 | shoppingCart       | _No category as there is no separator_ |

 You want to define a projection that produces a count per stream for a category, but the state needs to be per stream.
-To do so, use `$by_category` and it's `fromCategory` API method.
+To do so, use `$by_category` and its `fromCategory` API method.

 Below is the projection, you can download the file [here](~/code-examples/getting-started/shopping-cart-counter.json):